Howlinmoon/Flo/README.md

 Following along this tutorial: http://www.raywenderlich.com/90690/modern-core-graphics-with-swift-part-1

-Left off at:  "A Second button"
+Left off at:  Finished this page...?